Invicara/Twinit-IPA-Core-Digital-Buildings/Asset Twin Setup/README.md

 Step by step instructions and details are included in [this document](docs/example_asset_twin)

+## Additional UI Navigator Component

+The Asset Twin configuration includes configuration for displaying an ipa-core pageComponent using the IafViewer for the 3D/2D building model.
+To use this component you will need to add it to your ipa-core application as described [here](../Asset%20Twin%20Components/Readme.md).

 ## COMING SOON - Understanding the Asset Twin

 Ready to take the next step and create your own Asset Twin?